 Asana makes it easy for you to identify and describe your goal (as a Project), create targets (as Sections), and action steps (as Tasks).
 You can keep track of your progress over time and conveniently tweak your approach to make sure you stay on course.

-Within Asana, I could always:
+With Asana, I could always:

 - Map out and track multiple goals at once

-- See which goals are getting pushed aside
+- See which goals are getting pushed aside or needs more attention

-- Defer some goals for later so I could prioritize the most important ones right now
+- Defer some goals for later so I could prioritize the most important one/s right now

 - Break up big goals to make them less overwhelming and more actionable